fifth-interactive/StableKeepr/README.md

 I would love to be able to work on StableKeepr and things like it full time;
 to that end, I plan on having StableKeepr available as AGPL for free, and having "Professional" and "Enterprise" licenses available for a fee.
-This will require dual licensing.
+This may require dual licensing.
 I have not worked out all the details to that yet, but I wanted to put that out there so if you want to contribute, you know what you are getting into.